 I am thrilled and honored that Lucinda Hawksley, author of Lizzie Siddal: Tragedy of a Pre-Raphaelite Supermodel, took the time to answer a few questions.
-Hawksley is a best selling author, speaker, and the great-great-great- granddaughter of Charles Dickens.
+Hawksley is a best-selling author, speaker, and the great-great-great- granddaughter of Charles Dickens.
 If you have not yet read her biography of Elizabeth Siddal, I encourage you to do so.
-It is a well written and well researched narrative of Siddal’s life.
+It is an interesting and well-researched narrative of Siddal’s life.
 She has also recently published a biography of Charles Dicken’s daughter, Katey: The Life and Loves of Dickens’s Artist Daughter

 LizzieSiddal.com: One of the reasons I started LizzieSiddal.com was because I was frustrated with the fact that almost everything I could find about her online only dealt with the gothic aspects of her death and exhumation.
 Which is why I, and so many others, are thrilled with your book.
 You’ve personalized her without idealizing her.
 You obviously knew a great deal about her before writing this book, but during the process, did you find any information that surprised you?

 I was surprised by the discovery that it was she who seems to have started the rumour that she lived in a slum, when actually she didn’t.
 I was also very fascinated by researching the areas in which she grew up (through the Holborn and Southwark local studies libraries) and finding out about the people she lived near and the buildings that were there then, in particular what a beautifully green area Southwark was at the time!